Dataset for running a Friedman testAn Excel sheet with both the data and the results can be downloaded by clicking on the button below:

 Activate the Paired samples option first, then click in the Samples field, and select the data on the Excel sheet: select with the mouse the 4 columns of data corresponding to the 4 cheeses (or samples, or treatments).

 As the cheeses names are included in the first row of the selection, leave the Column labels option checked.
-Then activate the Multiple comparisons option and the Bonferroni option so that if the hypothesis that the cheeses are the same is rejected, we may identify which cheeses are different.
+Then activate the Multiple comparisons option so that if the hypothesis that the cheeses are the same is rejected, we may identify which cheeses are different.

 After you have clicked on the OK button, the results are displayed on a new Excel sheet (because the Sheet option has been selected for outputs).